 Single Parenting – What Is It All About?

-You might have just become a divorcee, a widow or separated from your “better half” for some personal reason.
+You might have just become a divorcee, a widow, or separated from your “better half” for some personal reason.
 Or you may have been a single parent for many years.
-In any case, but the problems you face are not going to vanish magically as some people around you are not ready to change their perspective for you.
-You might or might not face the following issues:
+In any case, the problems you face are not going to vanish magically as some people around you are not ready to change their perspective for you.
+You might or might not face the following issues (1):

-- It will be hard to maintain discipline in the home as a single parent will be the only disciplinarian, which can give rise to behavioral problems in children (1).
+- It will be hard to maintain discipline in the home as a single parent will be the only disciplinarian, which can give rise to behavioral problems in children.

-- You may feel intense sorrow when your child envies pals who live with both parents.
+- You may feel intense sorrow (and loneliness) when your child envies pals who live with both parents.

 - A single parent attaches to her children so badly for company and support that it makes difficult for the child to leave the house.

 - The various responsibilities of child raising, housework, and earning, will not give the parent enough time for themselves.
-It moreover results in adding stress, fatigue and pressure.
+It results in adding stress, fatigue and pressure.
+That might cause parents to be more impatient and irritable, which can impact their interactions with their children.

 1. Strong Mother-Child Bonding:

-Spending one-on-one time with your little one creates a unique bond which will be stronger than the one if you were a nuclear parent.
-It goes in the case of custodial parents (one who has sole physical custody of the child) and also non-custodial parents who play a significant role in their child’s lives.
+Spending quality time with your little one creates a unique bond that will be stronger than the one if you were a nuclear parent.
+It goes well in the case of custodial parents (one who has sole physical custody of the child) and also non-custodial parents who play a significant role in their child’s lives.

 - Realize your sole importance and do not try to diminish it.

-- If you think your bond is not strong, try to work on it.
+- If you think your bond is not strong, try to work on it by reading stories together, watching movies, playing your child’s favorite games, etc.

 - Your child’s connection with you will not end, and it continues to grow and evolve even after they turn 18.